 A broadly representative range of seasonal cooling coil load profiles was examined for each building type by varying key operational and design features of each prototype and by examining performance in each of the California climate zones.
 Operational and design features include envelope insulation levels, window area and properties, occupancy and equipment densities, and thermostat schedules and set points, among others.
 Title 24 requirements were used to determine median values for prototype characteristics, where applicable (i.e., some prototype characteristics varied by climate zone).
-Maximum and minimum values (and median values for prototype characteristics not governed by Title 24, e.g., building size) for the various features examined were obtained from the 2000 Residential New Construction Market Share Tracking (RMST) Database and the 1999 California Non-Residential New Construction Characteristics (CNRNCC) Database.
+Maximum and minimum values (and median values for prototype characteristics not governed by Title 24, e.g., building size) for the various features examined were obtained from the 2000 Residential New Construction Market Share Tracking (RMST) Database.
 DOE-2 prototypes included as many as twenty variable building features used to describe and vary the thermal characteristics and operation of each building prototype.

 This analysis also examines a representative range of SEER-rated cooling systems that varied by SEER level, application (i.e., building type), and performance characteristics (e.g., sensitivity to outdoor operating temperatures and cycling effects).
 Residential simulations were executed using split-system single and two-speed air conditioners and heat pumps.
-The systems that were examined ranged from nominal SEER-10, SEER-12, and SEER-14 single-speed systems to nominal SEER-15 two-speed systems.
-Packaged cooling systems were used for office and retail simulations.
-Based on the availability of commercial package systems in the market at the time of this effort, these were limited to SEER-10 and SEER-12 systems.
+The systems that were examined ranged from nominal SEER-10, SEER-12, SEER-13, SEER-14, and SEER-15 single-speed systems to nominal SEER-16, SEER-17, and SEER-18 two-speed systems.